discoverygarden/saskdora/README.md

 (which is often a professor).
 Each object will also have zero or more *Collaborators* (typically graduate students) who are responsible for populating the objects with content and creating new objects.
-Any new objects will belong belong to the *Principal Investigator* regardless of who creates them.
+Any new objects will belong belong to the *Primary Investigator* regardless of who creates them.

 ## Requirements